-The general objectives of the Association are to:
+The core objectives of the Association are to:

 - Encourage training, education and development of experience of members and to foster the advancement of consistent and efficient administration of electoral registration and the conduct of elections;